Calendar Event QR Code Generator

 Filling in the fields

 Title and start time are required; end time, location, and description are optional.
-The all-day checkbox switches the event to a date (or date range) without times — right for festivals, deadlines, and holidays.
-Keep the description brief: it's the field that bloats the code fastest, and the scanability tag under the preview will tell you when it's getting dense.
+The all-day checkbox switches the event to a date (or date range) without times, right for festivals, deadlines, and holidays.
+Keep the description brief: it's the field that bloats the code fastest, and the scanability tag in the Studio will tell you when it's getting dense.

 One timezone caveat